Good-Ghosting/goodghosting-protocol-v2/README.md

 > Final cost:          0.213315808 ETH
 ```

-- **Curve Strategy Based Pool** Start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true), then just run `yarn deploy:polygon-curve`.
+- **Curve Strategy Based Pool** Start by setting the `MNEMONIC` var (which is the 12 word seed phrase in your wallet) & the `RPC` var in the .env file & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true), then just run `yarn deploy:polygon`.

 You will see something like this: